Christmas 2022 gift guide: Best holiday deals under $100

 Instant Pot Duo 7-in-1 (6 quart), $79 (reduced from $100)

-This 72-ounce countertop blender boasts a 4.7-star rating on Amazon.
-It features a 1,000-watt power base with ice-crushing technology, making it perfect for smoothies.
+This 72-ounce countertop blender boasts a 4.6-star rating on Walmart.
+It features a 1,000-watt power base with ice crushing technology, making it perfect for smoothies.
 It comes with a recipe guide with 25 chef-inspired recipes.

+Get the Ninja professional blender now for 50 percent off right now.

 The best beauty gifts under $100